Probing $CP$ violation and mass ordering in neutrino oscillations in matter through quantum speed limits: Quantum speed limit time for evolution of the three-flavor neutrino state in matter

-The bottom panel of Fig.\,\ref{8} depicts $\tau_{\rm QSL}$ of the time-evolved muon flavor neutrino state $\ket{\nu_\mu(t)}$ using the DUNE's baseline length ($L\approx 1300\,\text{km}$) and energy ($\approx 3.5\,\text{GeV}$).
-In Figs.\,(\ref{8_fig:sub1}, \ref{8_fig:sub2}, \ref{8_fig:sub3}), we compute and compare $\tau_{\rm QSL}$ for the initial state $\ket{\nu_\mu}$ as a function of propagation length $L\,(\text{km})$ for NH (red dotted line) and IH (blue solid line), and for distinct CP violation phase values.
-In all these figures, the results can distinguish between $\tau_{\rm QSL}$ for NH and IH.
-Fig.\,\ref{8_fig:sub3} highlights that under the constraint $\tau_{\rm QSL}/L<1$, the initial state $\ket{\nu_\mu}$ undergoes fast evolution at a large CP violation phase in DUNE, particularly in the NH scenario.
-Hence, by using experimental data from T2K, NOvA, and DUNE, we observe that the faster evolution of neutrino muon flavor states in matter is sensitive to the significant CP violation phase in the NH scenario.
+The bottom panel of Fig.\,\ref{fig8} depicts $\tau_{\rm QSL}$ of the time-evolved muon flavor neutrino state $\ket{\nu_\mu(t)}$ using the DUNE's baseline length ($L\approx 1300\,\text{km}$) and energy ($E\approx 3.5\,\text{GeV}$).
+In Figs.\,\ref{8_fig:sub1}, \ref{8_fig:sub2}, \ref{8_fig:sub3}, we compute and compare $\tau_{\rm QSL}$ for the initial state $\ket{\nu_\mu}$ as a function of propagation length $L\,(\text{km})$ for NO (red dotted line) and IO (blue solid line), and for distinct $CP$-violation phase values.
+In all these figures, the results can distinguish between $\tau_{\rm QSL}$ for NO and IO.
+In Fig.\,{\ref{8a_fig:sub7}}, for larger $CP$-violation phase values, the separation between $P_{\mu\rightarrow e}$ in NO (blue solid line) and IO (red dotted line) is more pronounced at DUNE's length scale compared to T2K [see Fig.\,{\ref{8a_fig:sub1}}] and NOvA [see Fig.\,{\ref{8a_fig:sub4}}], and therefore in Fig.\,\ref{8_fig:sub3}, the behavior of $\tau_{\rm QSL}$ reflects a similar trend.
+Figure\,\ref{8_fig:sub3} highlights that under the constraint $\tau_{\rm QSL}/L<1$, the initial state $\ket{\nu_\mu}$ undergoes fast evolution at a large $CP$-violation phase in DUNE, particularly in the NO scenario.
+Hence, by using the length scales and energies of T2K, NOvA, and DUNE experiments, we observe that the faster evolution of neutrino muon flavor states in matter is sensitive to the significant $CP$-violation phase in the NO scenario.

+However, in all these experiments, including T2K, NOvA, and DUNE, as depicted in Fig.\,\ref{fig8}, under the time-bound condition $\tau_{\rm QSL}/L < 1$, the TFNOM exhibits a faster evolution of the neutrino muon flavor state compared to the three-flavor results in matter for both NO and IO (with zero and nonzero $CP$-violation phases).